besmith43/tool_docs/gum/README.md

 Now it's starting to get useful.
 Right!?
+The list of available time stamp options can be found [here](https://pkg.go.dev/time#pkg-constants)

 Well let's make it even better by turning on structured logging and having it detail the script that's generated the log entry.